briannebyer/UniversityChecklist/Checklist/Readme.md

 ## First Milestone

 The purpose of this Readme is to demonstrate how I have completed the assignment.
-I will explain each step, how it was implemented and what I learned.
+I will explain my steps, how it was implemented and what I learned.

 ### 15/3/23
 Created the Readme by clicking File/New/File and choosing Empty for Documentation Template.